mine-man3000/GUI-OS/README.md

 - [ ] Read From FAT32
 - [ ] Terminal
 - [ ] Port *Something*
+- [ ] fix GUI flickers
+- [ ] fix Window rendering

+What I need to do:
 - [X] Load an IDT so that exceptions and interrupts can be handled.
 - [X] Write a physical memory allocator, a good starting point is a bitmap allocator.
 - [ ] Write a virtual memory manager that can map, remap and unmap pages.